usnistgov/oscal-xproc3/xspec/schematron-xspec.md

 # Schematron XSpec under XProc 3.0

-XSpec testing Schematron is a bit more complicated than testing XSLT, in part because Schematron itself is not a simple transformation, but rather the application by means of transformation of a set of rules - a transformation on top of a transformation.
+XSpec testing Schematron is a bit more complicated than testing XSLT, because Schematron itself is not a simple transformation.
+By means of a transformation, a set of rules is applied to a document or XML fragment (for testing), with that transformation (Compiled Schematron XSLT) being produced by a transformation (the Schematron compiler - SchXSLT here).

-Additionally, at this date we have no XProc 3.0 implementation of XSpec (to my knowledge) - this is fresh ground.

 ## Schematron XSpec Execution Workflow